US Politics

 Trump’s staggering 430 EOs to date are not just a surge; it’s a warning sign.
 This normalization of policymaking from the president sidelines our democracy and allows the presidency to be the main engine of U.S. governance.

-In the same vein, recent actions by the Trump administration have proved controversial: tariffs imposed without legislative approval, aggressive immigration enforcement, threats to revoke birthright citizenship, politically motivated changes to voting districts, mass firings among the civil workforce, and the federalization of local police.
+In the same vein, actions within the second Trump administration have doubled down on this approach: imposing tariffs without legislative approval, aggressive immigration enforcement, mass firing among the civilian workforce, and that’s just the tip of the iceberg.

-Together, these moves have instilled a Chilling Effect: a level of fear across the country, creating a climate where people feel compelled to fall in line with the President or face retaliation.
-All the while, Congress and the courts (for the most part) are silent.
+All in all, these moves have amounted to a Chilling Effect: a level of fear imposed across the federal government and country, creating a climate where people feel compelled to fall in line or face retaliation.

 Moving Forward: Rebuilding Guardrails on Executive Power